-ABSTRACT

-Amazon Simple Queue Service (Amazon SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-A commonly used feature of Amazon SQS is dead-letter queues, which other queues (source queues) can target for messages that can't be processed (consumed) successfully.
+Amazon Simple Queue Service (Amazon SQS) is a fully managed message queuing service.
+It enables you to decouple and scale microservices, distributed systems, and serverless applications.
+A commonly used feature of Amazon SQS is dead-letter queues.
+The DLQ (dead letter queue) is used to store messages that can't be processed (consumed) successfully.

 This post describes how to add automated resilience to an existing SQS queue.
 It monitors the dead letter queue and moves a message back to the main queue to see if it can be processed again.
 It also uses a specific algorithm to make sure this is not repeated ad infinitum.
 Each time it attempts to reprocess the message, the replay time increases until the message is finally considered dead.

-In this post, we show how to replay each message until the consumer is able to process them.
-We use Amazon SQS dead-letter queues, AWS Lambda and an exponential backoff algorithm.
-We then package and publish this serverless solution in the AWS Serverless Application Repository.
+I use Amazon SQS dead-letter queues, AWS Lambda, and a specific algorithm to decrease the rate of retries for failed messages.
+I then package and publish this serverless solution in the AWS Serverless Application Repository.

 DEAD-LETTER QUEUES AND MESSAGE REPLAY

-Put simply, the main task of a dead letter queue (DLQ) is to handle message failure.
-It does this by allowing you to set aside and isolate messages that can’t be processed to determine why their processing didn’t succeed.
+The main task of a dead letter queue (DLQ) is to handle message failure.
+It allows you to set aside and isolate non processed messages, in order to determine why their processing failed.
 Often these failed messages are caused by application errors.
 For example, a consumer application fails to parse a message correctly and throws an unhandled exception.
 This exception then triggers an error response that sends the message to the DLQ.
 The AWS documentation contains a tutorial detailing the configuration of an Amazon SQS Dead-Letter Queue.

-The usual technique for dealing with these error responses is to implement retries, which increases the reliability of the application and also reduces operational costs for the developer.
-We build on this technique by implementing an exponential backoff algorithm.
+To process the failed messages, the usual technique is to implement retries.
+I build this retry mechanism by implementing an exponential backoff algorithm.

 The idea behind exponential backoff is to use progressively longer waits between retries for consecutive error responses.
 Most exponential backoff algorithms use jitter (randomized delay) to prevent successive collisions.
 This has the effect of spreading the message retries more evenly across time, allowing them to be processed more efficiently.
-For more information, see this blog post by Marc Brooker.

 Solution overview